jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 about saying "hey, this is my fault-- and I'll get to the bottom of it."
 -- Jeff Atwood

+I tried to make this argument myself before reading the canonical Atwood post, which you can read here: [Examine Your Assumptions](/examine-your-assumptions).

 ---

 Shawn Wang, [Learn in Public][lip].
 Be public, leverage the encouragement and